fmenardo/Bgt_popgen_Europe_2024/README.md

-# Population genomics and molecular epidemiology of wheat powdery mildew in Europe

-Here you find the code to reproduce the analyses performed in **Population genomics and molecular epidemiology of wheat powdery mildew in Europe** Jigisha et al. etc..
+Here you find the code to for population genetic analysis of wheat powdery mildew, this is **NOT** the repository associated with the publication **Population genomics and molecular epidemiology of wheat powdery mildew in Europe** Jigisha et al. which can be found [here.](https://github.com/fmenardo/Bgt_popgen_Europe_2024/tree/Bgt_ms)

-With this repository we ty to ensure reproducibility of all the analyses performed for this study.
-While we strived to document our code and facilitate the reproduction of our analyses, this is not a ready to run repository.
-At the very least you will need to install the correct software and adjust the paths to be able to run this code.

 - Data preparation
   - [WGS pipeline](WGS_pipeline/WGS_pipeline.md)